evkx/evkx.github.io/content/models/peugot/3008/E-3008_Long_Range/_index.md

 Peugot E-3008 Long Range has a front-wheel drive system supported by one motor on the front axle.

 The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Torsion Beam](../../../../technology/suspension/#torsion-beam).
 It uses steel springs and hydraulic dampers.
 The  suspension has a fixed height and damping.
-The ground clearance with this suspension is 200 mm.
+The ground clearance with this suspension is 198 mm.

 ### Brakes

 [Regenerative braking](../../../../technology/regen/) is available in two modes.
 You can use [one-pedal driving](../../../../technology/regen/#one-pedal-driving) or you can coast and use the [blended brakes](../../../../technology/regen/#manual-regen-using-brake-pedal) to regen.
+You can adjust how strong regen you get when you lift the foot.
+There are three levels.

 ## Exterior